Zeioth/hyprshotgun/README.md

     yay -S hyprshotgun

-If you are not on arch linux.
-You can clone this repository.
+For other distros you can clone this repository.
 You will need the next dependencies.

 ``` sh
 grim slurp grimblast